DimitrovViktor/Spendings-Checker/README.md

 ## Projections Page

+Predictions are displayed based on info from CSV files.
+Projections show how much money the user may spend in the future if they continue to spend in the same patterns.

 ## TO-DO:

 - Subscriptions page - table of recurring transactions in CSV, table of companies, active/inactive subscription indicators